ParliRobo/ParliRobo.github.io/README.md

 ## Implementation of ParliRobo

-Currently, we are scrutinizing the codebase to avoid possible anonymity violation.
-After that, we will release the source code of this study as soon as we have finished examining it and acquire its release permission from the authority.
+Currently, we are scrutinizing the codebase to avoid possible anonymity violations.
+After that, we will release the source code of this study as soon as we have finished examining it and acquired its release permission from the authority.
 The codebase is organized as follows.
 ```
 code
 |---- math.py